 Charities contribute over £18bn to the UK economy, working with the most marginalised and vulnerable

-There were 168,000 registered charities in 2019, accounting for over 3% of the UK’s workforce and charities contribute over £18bn to the UK economy, working with the most marginalised and vulnerable.
+There were 168,000 registered charities in 2019, accounting for over 3% of the UK’s workforce, and they contribute over £18bn to the UK economy, working with the most marginalised and vulnerable.
 Charities often step in to do things that neither the state nor private sector has the skills, willingness or ability to deliver.
 This includes working with the most vulnerable, those at greatest risk, and those who are often excluded from mainstream provision.
 With less bureaucracy and greater flexibility, charities are usually more agile and responsive.

 Whilst some large charities are well-known, famous and operate like big businesses, many more are small organisations with limited capacity to weather the current storm.
 To be fair, government support through furlough and targeted initiatives have helped many charitable organisations (though not all can access support).